aswinvk28/ai-in-business/Notes/Introduction-to-AI-in-Business/Using-AI-and-ML-in-Business/notes.md

 - What problem are we trying to solve?
 - How does AI add value?
-- What data do we nned?
+- What data do we need?

 #### Best Bytes